 In August 2017, SigEp’s undergraduate legislative body took another historic step for our Fraternity.
 The Grand Chapter voted on and passed a resolution to effectively ban alcohol from all SigEp chapter homes.

 SigEp thrives when our brothers are committed to safe and healthy living.
-Thanks to the support of committed parents and volunteers, thousands of young SigEp brothers are able to grow and develop safely.
+Thanks to the support of committed parents and volunteers, thousands of young SigEp brothers will grow and develop safely.
 They hone lifelong skills and build friendships for life.
 We hope that you will discuss this with your son and ask him to be a leader in creating a positive environment on his campus.

 How You Can Help

-Your interest and support mean a lot to your son and SigEp.
+Your interest and support mean a lot to your son and to SigEp.